RamiroArribas/People_traffic_forecasting/Structure_draft.md

 · Make a point on the traffic data: does it contain enough information by itself or the models perform better with weather data?

+## 6.- Appendices

+· Create a notebook specifying all the libraries needed (and a file containing the virtual environment in which the project was developed).
+· Create the dashboard in which to showcase the project